corda/contract-sdk/README.md

 With the Contract SDK, you don't need to write the `verify` method of your contract.
 Instead, you extend from the `StandardContract` and you annotate your contract and your commands with annotations defining what you want the contract and commands to accept and enforce.
 In the below snippet, placeholder annotations are used to illustrate the concept.
-Full list of annotations available to you is described in the next section of this document.
+The full list of annotations available to you is in the next section of this document.

     @Annotation_Defining_What_The_Contract_Requires_Or_Enforces_Always_1
     @Annotation_Defining_What_The_Contract_Requires_Or_Enforces_Always_2